MicrosoftDocs/Advertising/advertising/pos-feed/create-pos-feed.md

 ## General rules

-- Use the PointsOfSale XSD to validate your Points of Sale feed file before sending it to Bing.
+- Use the PointsOfSale XSD to validate your Landing pages feed file before sending it to Bing.

-- The points of sale feed document must use UTF-8 encoding.
+- The Landing pages feed document must use UTF-8 encoding.

-- The feed must include points of sale for all sites that users use to book rooms&mdash; the feed process does not support partial updates.
+- The feed must include Landing pages for all sites that users use to book rooms&mdash; the feed process does not support partial updates.

 - Bing ignores any element or attribute that it does not support.